QUICK ANSWER

 First-time passers, as a group:

-• Take at least two full-length timed practice tests before scheduling
+- Take full-length timed practice tests before scheduling

-• Schedule the real exam only after hitting 80%+ on practice tests
+- Schedule the real exam only after practice scores are comfortably above the passing line

 The difference between the two groups is not intelligence or age or prior education.
 It's preparation rigor.
 Candidates from both groups come from every background, every age, every prior career.
 What separates them is how they study.

-The Florida pass rate trend in 2026 is really just a description of how many candidates are in the second group versus the first.
+The Florida pass rate trend in 2026 is really a reminder that the second pattern is common.
 The path to the right side of the statistic is to study like the first group.
 I covered the specific failure loop patterns in why did I fail the Florida real estate exam if you're reading this after a miss.

 FAQ